 When you are in North Baltimore, you'll notice that it is more blue-collar than most other communities in America.
 46.69% of North Baltimore’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, North Baltimore is a village of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in North Baltimore who work in sales jobs (11.41%), office and administrative support (7.89%), and management occupations (6.97%).

-As is often the case in a small village, North Baltimore doesn't have a public transportation system that people use for their commute.
+North Baltimore is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in North Baltimore in 2022 was $24,730, which is low income relative to Ohio, and lower middle income relative to the rest of the US.
 This equates to an annual income of $98,920 for a family of four.
 However, North Baltimore contains both very wealthy and poor people as well.